cssu/first-year-guide/docs/index.md

 ### Finding your community

 The University of Toronto is a diverse campus with students from around the world and from every walk of life.
 People are unique and share different beliefs and values.
 There is a community for everyone.
 No matter your race, sexuality or religion you should feel like you belong.
 This is a two way street.
 Treat people with respect, accept opposing views, show compassion and kindness.
 The actions you take make our community more inclusive and more diverse.
+Being good to each other comes with action.
+That means not attacking each other in comments/piazza posts when you disagree or angry, that means not harassing women (or anyone for that matter) in our community, and that even means calling out others when you do see this kind of bad behavior and course correcting.
+>We all need to work together and listen to each other.
+Listen, empathize, and act.

-Racism exists, even at an academic institution like UofT, I hope that people reading this will think about this and their actions.
-If you feel like you don't belong there are groups, communities and good people on campus that can help you.
+Racism exists, even at an academic institution like UofT.
+I hope that people reading this will think about these statements and their actions.
+If you feel like you don't belong remember that there are groups, communities and good people on campus that can help you.
 Never lose faith in humanity.

 ![inspiration](https://media1.tenor.com/images/57d309947d1ce3cd90a26d136d0a3372/tenor.gif?itemid=17385373)